h3mps/h3mps.github.io/content/publication/hempel-greenbelt-2025/index.md

 ---
-title: 'Tightening the Belt: The Impact of Greenbelts on Housing Affordability'
+title: '<br> Tightening the Belt: The Impact of Greenbelts on Housing Affordability'
 authors:
 - Alexander Hempel
 date: '2025-03-01'